nualagr/dargan-health-foods/TESTING.md

 <br>

-The site Footer is divided into three separate sections, which are rendered neatly as collapsed accordions on mobile devices.
+The site footer is divided into three separate sections, which are rendered neatly as collapsed accordions on mobile devices.
 The first section/accordion provides links to the homepage, in the form of the brand header and links to facilitate easy contact with the Dargan's team by email or by phone.
 There is also a helpful link, which opens an external tab, showing the shop's physical location on [Google Maps](https://www.google.com/maps/place/Dargan+Health+Foods+%26+Therapy+Centre/@52.6663698,-8.5551142,17z/data=!3m1!4b1!4m5!3m4!1s0x485b5c109808a3ed:0x872b2c8c38046fe5!8m2!3d52.6663666!4d-8.5529255?shorturl=1).